Best Z890 motherboards in 2025 – our top picks

 - Plenty of overkill for most builds with features that won't be used

-One of the best Z890 motherboards is the ROG Maximus Z890 Hero.
+If you’re looking for a solid alternative to the MSI MEG Z890 Ace, we recommend you check out the ROG Maximus Z890 Hero.
 We tested this motherboard in-house for our ROG Maximum Z890 Hero review, and it had excellent power delivery and cooling and enabled the Core Ultra 9 285K to unleash its potential without any issues.

 This is an ATX motherboard measuring 12 inches x 9.6 inches (30.5 cm x 24.4 cm).
 So, if you're aiming for a low-profile build, it most likely won't fit inside a small PC case.
 However, its size does have advantages.
 It has plenty of heatsinks for the I/O and NVMe, for example.
 It also features four RAM slots, which give it a maximum memory capacity of 192GB DDR5 RAM.